cbdefontenay/freyr/README.md

 }
  ```

 For more information and documentation about freyr, please go to [docs.rs](https://docs.rs/freyr/latest/freyr/).
+There you may have a look at the different options that each component may provide you.